How Anonymity Can Get Honest Survey Response?

 6.1.
 Increased Honesty

-When respondents are assured of their anonymity, they are more likely to provide honest and truthful responses.
-This is because they are not worried about personal consequences when assured of anonymity.
+When respondents are assured of their anonymity, they are more likely to give honest and truthful responses.
+They are not worried about personal consequences once anonymity is assured.

 6.2.
 Higher Completion Rates

 Fear of personal data misuse can lead to survey abandonment.
-Assurances of data protection can alleviate these fears and lead to higher completion rates.
-A higher completion rate indicates survey success.
+Assurances of data protection ease these fears and lead to higher completion rates.
+A higher completion rate points to survey success.

 6.3.
 Trust Building

-Repeated assurances and adherence to data protection bring a sense of trust.
-This sense of trust can lead to respondents being more willing to participate in future surveys or research.
+Repeated assurances and adherence to data protection build a sense of trust.
+That trust makes respondents more willing to take part in future surveys or research.

 7. Anonymity vs. Confidentiality

-Although anonymity and confidentiality sound similar, there are differences between them.
-Let’s delve into discussing the difference between Anonymity and Confidentiality in Surveys.
+Although anonymity and confidentiality sound similar, they differ.
+Here is the difference between Anonymity and Confidentiality in surveys.

 7.1.
 Anonymity

-Survey Anonymity means that the collected data does not contain any personally identifiable information.
-That is, the collected data does not include personally identifiable information like name, email, phone number, country, signature, etc. When data is anonymous, the survey administrator cannot link the data back to the individual respondent.
+Survey Anonymity means the collected data does not contain any personally identifiable information.
+The data does not include details like name, email, phone number, country, or signature.
+When data is anonymous, the survey administrator cannot link it back to the individual respondent.

 7.2.
 Confidentiality

-On the other hand, survey confidentiality means that while the survey administrator can identify a given set of responses with a particular respondent, this information is not disclosed or made available to anyone outside the concerned team.
+Survey confidentiality means the survey administrator can identify a given set of responses with a particular respondent, but this information is not disclosed or made available to anyone outside the concerned team.

-This means you collect personally identifiable data, which is not revealed to a third party without prior approval.
+You collect personally identifiable data, and you do not reveal it to a third party without prior approval.

 8. When to run Anonymous or Confidential surveys?

-Your survey purpose decides whether you need to go for Confidential surveys or Anonymous surveys.
+Your survey purpose decides whether you go for a Confidential survey or an Anonymous survey.

 8.1.
 Running Anonymous Survey - Example

-Take the case of restaurant employee engagement surveys again.
-You want the restaurant employees to provide honest feedback about the restaurant policies.
-If you want this to happen, then you must eliminate the fear of being identified in an employee engagement survey.
-This is because personal identification can restrict restaurant employees from giving straightforward and honest opinions.
+Take the restaurant employee engagement survey again.
+You want the restaurant employees to give honest feedback about the restaurant policies.
+For that to happen, you have to remove the fear of being identified in an employee engagement survey.
+Personal identification can stop restaurant employees from giving straightforward, honest opinions.
 In this case, go for an anonymous survey.

 8.2.
 Running Confidential Survey - Example

-You are a restaurant manager and need feedback about establishing a new restaurant branch from different teams in your organization.
-In this case, you may want to know the team names to make better use of feedback.
-But at the same time, revealing team names should not cause attitude issues or destroy the rapport between teams.
-So, go for Confidential surveys, ensuring the personally identifiable results (team information) are accessible only to people who are part of the research team.
+You are a restaurant manager and need feedback about opening a new restaurant branch from different teams in your organization.
+Here you may want to know the team names to make better use of the feedback.
+At the same time, revealing team names should not cause attitude issues or damage the rapport between teams.
+So go for a Confidential survey, keeping the personally identifiable results (team information) accessible only to people on the research team.

 Test Your Knowledge